Preference (economics)

-The belief of preference plays a key role in many disciplines, including moral philosophy and decision theory.
+The concept of preference plays a key role in many disciplines, including moral philosophy and decision theory.
 The logical properties that preferences possess also have major effects on rational choice theory, which in turn affects all modern economic topics.

-Using the scientific method, social scientists aim to model how people make practical decisions in order to explain the causal underpinnings of human behavior or to predict future behaviors.
-Although economists are not typically interested in the specific causes of person's preferences, they are interested in the theory of choice because it gives a background to empirical demand analysis.
+Using the scientific method, social scientists aim to model how people make practical decisions in order to explain the causal underpinnings of human behaviour or to predict future behaviours.
+Although economists are not typically interested in the specific causes of a person's preferences, they are interested in the theory of choice because it gives a background to empirical demand analysis.

 Stability of preference is a deep assumption behind most economic models.
-Gary Becker drew attention to this with his remark that "he combined assumptions of maximizing behavior, market equilibrium, and stable preferences, used relentlessly and unflinchingly, form the heart of the economic approach as it is."
+Gary Becker drew attention to this with his remark that "the combined assumptions of maximizing behavior, market equilibrium, and stable preferences, used relentlessly and unflinchingly, form the heart of the economic approach as it is."
 More complex conditions of adaptive preference were explored by Carl Christian von Weizsäcker in his paper "The Welfare Economics of Adaptive Preferences" (2005), while remarking that.
 Traditional neoclassical economics has worked with the assumption that the preferences of agents in the economy are fixed.
 This assumption has always been disputed outside neoclassical economics.